rapyuta-robotics/rapyuta-io-docs/hugo/content/5_deep-dives/58_account-management/583_pricing-calculation.md

 This pricing example is based on the **Professional Plan** subscription.

-Let’s assume your ROS software application has two modules say *A* and *B*.
+Let’s assume your ROS software application has two modules, for example, *A* and *B*.
 You intend to deploy three instances of
 A in the cloud, an instance of B on your device, and attach a *persistent storage volume of 32GiB size* to your application.